peterlee0127/DNS-Security-iOS/index.md

 ### Do you know?
 What's DNS over HTTPS/TLS?

 Even if you are visiting a site with HTTPS, your DNS query is sent over an unencrypted connection.
-That means that even if you are any website with HTTPS.
+That means that even if you are viewing any website with HTTPS.
 Anyone listening to packets on the network still can know you are visiting some websites.
 It is easy for a Man-In-The-Middle to change DNS answers to route unsuspecting visitors to their phishing, malware, or surveillance site with unencrypted DNS.
 Your ISP, router, the network provider may have the ability to track you.
 So. here comes DNS over HTTPS or DNS over TLS to secure the DNS query.

 ### Feature
 This app uses the iOS 14 new feature DNS over HTTPS and DNS over TLS.